Buses

 It is not impossible that double articulated buses could be used in a British city.
 In the early 1990 the Bristol based bus company Badgerline [which later merged with another bus company and formed the First Group] demonstrated a double-articulated GLT vehicle in several British towns and cities.
 This was in connection with a proposal to use these buses on British BRT schemes, as alternatives to steel wheel trams.
 To avoid copyright issues it is not possible to show any images of the vehicle whilst it was here.
 The GLT is looked at on the New-era Hi-tech Buses page

-Trolleybus double-articulated buses were suggested by the Electric Tbus Group (link to an external site which opens in a new window) for the proposed "West London Transit" scheme, as a more affordable alternative to a steel wheel tramway.
+Trolleybus double-articulated buses were suggested by the Electric Tbus Group . for the proposed "West London Transit" scheme, as a more affordable alternative to a steel wheel tramway.
 (This was before the tram scheme was scrapped).

 Technically these vehicles are illegal here (too long) but the real stumbling block is best described as "human politics".
 All it would need is for those in power (politicians, regulatory authorities, etc) to have the will to find workable solutions and then use their powers to influence the necessary regulatory changes.
 There is no other reason why they could not be allowed for specific busy bus routes / transport corridors - subject to the proviso that the extra long buses are physically capable of being used [ie: negotiating junctions, etc] on the roads involved.
 It should be noted that despite being extra long these buses are still shorter than many of the trams which are used on British roads.
 For instance, at 34.8 metres in length the double articulated trams in Sheffield are 10 metres longer than most designs of double articulated buses.